HomeMy WebLinkAboutResolution 2003-004 N.C.S. 01/06/2003Resolution No. 2003-004 N.C.S.

 available upon demand.

 VII.
-IMMIGRATION AND NA'I'UIZALIZATION I2EQUIR:EMENTS
+IMMIGRATION AND NATURALIZATION REQUIREMENTS

-Immigration and Naturalization Service; Employment Eligibility Form (I-9).
+Immigration and Naturalization Service, Employment Eligibility Form (I-9).
 This form is

 to be used to verify persons employed by the recipient are eligible to work in the United